 Day 6 – Mindo

 Spend another day in Mindo.
-Visit for example a small, local chocolate factory that show during their chocolate tours how chocolate is made.
+Visit for example a small, local chocolate factory that shows how chocolate is made during their chocolate tours.
 Or visit the butterfly farm where you will be dazzled by the variety of colors and shapes.

 Day 7 – Papallacta

 In the morning you travel to Papallacta, famous for its hot springs.
 In this beautiful place high in the Ecuadorian Paramo you can enjoy a bath in a very peaceful environment admiring the beautiful surroundings.
 The thermal water has volcanic origin and a temperature between 96 and 104ºF.
 Its medicinal properties have been certified by the Ecuadorian medical association.

 Besides the thermal baths Papallacta offers more opportunities to enjoy the beautiful landscape.
 You can follow a path along the river Loreto-Papallacta.
 In around one hour you can explore the primary forest, a variety of orchids, waterfalls and birds of the high paramo like carunculated caracara, peregrine falcon, hummingbirds and sometimes even the majestic Andean condor.

 Day 8 – Jungle tour

 Today you leave the highlands and travel to the beginning of the Amazon basin.
 We start our trip to Itamandi EcoLodge at the Arajuno Bridge, where we will take a motorized canoe going upstream for 20 minutes to begin our great experience in the tropical forest.
 On this ride you can appreciate the magic and beauty of the Amazon rainforest driving along a zigzag river that flows in the jungle like a giant snake, considered the vein system of the Pacha Mama (mother Earth).